 1 Scope

 The present document studies the enhanced Artificial Intelligence / Machine Learning (AI/ML) management capabilities and services building on the work of Rel-18, as well as new management aspects related to AI/ML functionalities across various 3GPP working groups within 5GS.
 It focuses particularly on the management of AI/ML-enabled features utilized in management and orchestration, 5GC, and NG-RAN.
-Furthermore, the study also investigates the AI/ML management capabilities supporting the emerging AI/ML technologies (e.g., Federated Learning and Generative AI) and the sustainability and trustworthiness of AI/ML in 5G system.
+Furthermore, the study also investigates the AI/ML management capabilities supporting the emerging AI/ML technologies (e.g., Federated Learning, Distributed training and Reinforcement Learning) and the sustainability and trustworthiness of AI/ML in 5G system.

 Next change